HackYourFuture/JavaScript3/Week1/MAKEME.md

 1. Fork the JavaScript3 repository (_this repository_) to your own GitHub account.
 2. Clone the fork to your laptop.
-3. Open the `JavaScript3` folder from the cloned repository in VSCode.
+3. Open the newly created `JavaScript3` folder from the cloned repository in VSCode.
 4. Install the following extension in VSCode:

    **Prettier - Code formatter**.

-5. Open a Terminal window in VSCode and type the following command to install Prettier and ESLint tools required for the homework:
+5. Open a Terminal window in VSCode and type the following command to install Prettier and ESLint tools as required for the homework:

    ```
    npm install